 When they said no, I just kept asking in different ways (“Maybe I should explain the details of my operation, why I can’t sleep, describe my scar!”)
 Eventually I wore them down, just like old boyfriends.

 This is one of the things you will love about Mexico.
 If something makes sense and you look rational, people will generally go for it.
-You don’t have to deal with the infuriating rules for the sake of rules you as often do in the U.S.
+You don’t have to deal with the infuriating rules for the sake of rules you as often do in the United States.

-This is what makes Mexico a freer country than the U.S. Mexico treats you like a grown up and leaves it up to your friends to treat you like a child.
+This type of thing is what makes Mexico a freer country than the U.S. and why people often say that Mexico is like the U.S. was in the 50's.
+Mexico is more likely to treat you like a responsible grown-up and leaves it up to your friends to treat you like a child.

 As long as I could give the delivery guy the prescription when he arrived with my order, they would deliver the drugs.
 What difference did it make if I gave the prescription to them in my apartment doorstep or at the pharmacy?
 We have lost our common sense at home and are ever the dumber and more inconvenienced for it.